 Part time Counseling students complete a minimum of 700 hours over 3 to 4 years.
 Practicum courses are 4-credits and require a minimum of 100 hours in the field.
 Each internship course can vary from 1 to 4 credits and require students to complete 75 to 300 hours (75 hours for each credit in the fieldwork course).
 During a 15-week semester this translates to 5 to 20 hours per week, respectively.

-Supervision Requirements:

-School Counseling - The supervisor of the fieldwork experience shall be certified or licensed and registered in New York State.
-Site supervisors may hold one of the following certifications: School Counselor, School Social Worker, and/or School Psychologist
+Supervision Requirements: School Counseling - The supervisor of the fieldwork experience shall be certified and registered in New York State.
+Site supervisors must be a Certified School Counselor.

-Level of Skill

-Practicum in Counseling (defined by having completed less than 30 graduate credits in the program), are taking courses in counseling theories and techniques, self-awareness, psychosocial development, and group dynamics.
+Level of Skill: Practicum in Counseling (defined by having completed less than 30 graduate credits in the program), are taking courses in counseling theories and techniques, self-awareness, psychosocial development, and group dynamics.
 The goals of their fieldwork experience at this level are to:

 - 1. Complete 100 150 hours of supervised experience during the semester. - 2.
 Practice establishing rapport and developing a therapeutic relationship with clients - 3.
-Practice counseling techniques (listening & attending skills; verbal and nonverbal interventions) - 4.
-Conceptualize the client in psychological terms (applying several theoretical frameworks from which behavior can be understood). - 5.
+Practice counseling techniques (listening & attending skills; verbal and nonverbal interventions)

+- 4. Conceptualize the client in psychological terms (applying several theoretical frameworks from which behavior can be understood). - 5.
 Learn about specific characteristics of the target populations as well as developmental issues and deviant behaviors. - 6.
-Learn about the professional role and responsibilities of the counselor in this particular type of setting utilize technology to support professional work. - 7.
-As a course requirement, complete a comprehensive case study of an actual client
+Learn about the professional role and responsibilities of the counselor in this particular type of setting (e.g., development and implantation of the school counseling program) - 7.
+Learn about technology to support professional work of the school counselor. - 8.
+As a course requirement, complete a comprehensive case study of an actual client - 9.
+Students are required to lead or co-lead a group.